Annual Growth Survey

 What is the Alert Mechanism Report?

 The analyses in the AMR include an economic reading of a scoreboard of agreed indicators.
 The AMR is not a mechanical exercise.
 The Commission does not launch an in-depth review because an indicator is beyond the indicative thresholds.
 Instead, the Commission takes the complete economic picture into account.
-It is only on the basis of the in-depth reviews that the Commission will conclude whether imbalances, and potentially excessive imbalances, exist or not.
-The in-depth reviews are expected to be published in February 2018 as part of the Country Reports and will feed into the analysis underpinning the Country-Specific Recommendations under the European Semester of economic policy coordination.
+It is only on the basis of the in-depth reviews that the Commission concludes whether imbalances, and potentially excessive imbalances, exist or not.

 What is an imbalance?

-What are the next steps following the adoption of the AMR?
+What are the next steps following the adoption of the Alert Mechanism Report?

-The conclusions of the AMR will be discussed in the Economic and Financial Affairs Council (ECOFIN) and also in the Eurogroup if they concern euro area Member States.
-The Commission is also discussing them with the European Parliament and is also looking forward to discussing them other partners.
-Moreover, the European Council will hold a discussion following the publication of the Annual Growth Survey and the AMR in order to agree on the main areas for coordination of economic policies and reforms.
+After the publication by the Commission, the AMR is discussed in the Economic and Financial Affairs Council (ECOFIN), the Eurogroup if they concern euro area Member States and with the European Parliament.
+Moreover, the European Council holds a discussion following the publication of the Annual Growth Survey and the AMR in order to agree on the main areas for coordination of economic policies and reforms.